 Treats allergy symptoms.
 Zyrtec (Cetirizine) is a once-daily allergy relief medication that won't make you feel too sleepy.
 Treats allergy symptoms and congestion.
 Allegra D (Pseudoephedrine / Fexofenadine) is a combination allergy medicine that's useful if you have congestion and runny nose.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
-Reviews & ratings Everyone Men Women Filter group.
+No pricing data for this drug at this filter setting.
+Try searching on GoodRx Reviews & ratings Everyone Men Women Filter group.
 All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
-All currently selected All ages 18-34 35-54 55+ 5.158456486042693 Zyrtec
+All currently selected All ages 18-34 35-54 55+ 5.17 Zyrtec

 Reviews for Zyrtec (Cetirizine)

 of people (All ages) say Zyrtec (Cetirizine) is worth it